-The MLF BIG5 has a storied history of providing anglers of all experience levels the opportunity to compete in national, regional and local-level bass tournaments through the biggest co-angler program in the world.
+The MLF5 has a storied history of providing anglers of all experience levels the opportunity to compete in national, regional and local-level bass tournaments through the biggest co-angler program in the world.

 It’s an opportunity that several Tackle Warehouse Pro Circuit and Bass Pro Tour pros have taken advantage of (and eventually used as a springboard to their professional careers): 2018 FLW Tour Angler of the Year Mark Rose, Jeff Sprague, Andy Montgomery, Justin Lucas and Michael Neal all started their careers fishing as co-anglers at the regional level.